Rohitn697/FamPayAssignment/README.md

 ### Database Setup

 1. Install PostgreSQL and create a database named "postgres".
-2. Create a user with the following credentials:
+2. Create a database connection with the following credentials:

     ```yaml
         url: "jdbc:postgresql://localhost:5432/postgres"